RajeevanVJ96/SoloProject/README.md

 ## Testing

 Testing of the project consisted of Mockito for the API, Selenium Tests for the front end website and Codacy was used to check the quality of the code.
-The code coverage can be found in [here](Documentation/api%20test%20coverage.PNG) along with the selenium test report [here](Documentation/report.png).
+The code coverage for the API can be found [here](Documentation/api%20test%20coverage.PNG) along with the selenium test report [here](Documentation/report.png).
 Below are links to the codacy dashboards, repositories of the API and Selenium Tests:
 *   Codacy Dashboard for API Review - <https://app.codacy.com/manual/RajeevanVJ96/pokeTeamApi/dashboard?bid=14198575>

 *   Codacy Dashboard for Front End Review - <https://app.codacy.com/manual/RajeevanVJ96/SoloProject/dashboard?bid=14347923>